 Meanwhile, rather than leave this material gathering dust in my filing cabinet, I’m making it available in the hope that it may be useful to others working on the history of that period, and especially to those who are still grappling with the relationship between anarchism and feminism.
 The language, preoccupations and the specific details of debates may change, but the broad themes remain relevant.

-o A note to researchers: there was a lively anarchafeminist movement in the 1970s.
+There was a lively anarchafeminist movement in the 1970s.
 It included anarchist women challenging male domination and macho culture amongst anarchists, and feminists who believed that an anarchist approach was needed to bring about women’s liberation.
 Many of us are still alive, and at least some of us have reasonable memories (and/or personal archives).
 There were anarchafeminist meetings, conferences, workshops, pamphlets and newsletters.
 These could all be sources for new histories which don’t need to return endlessly to the same individuals and the same stories.
 Use them while you can!

-o A note on our approach: these were often as much conversations as interviews.
+These were often as much conversations as interviews.
 Though we had disagreements amongst ourselves, we saw ourselves as co-contributors to ongoing debates about how to bring about social transformation.
 Most of us felt anger often, despair sometimes, but also a hopefulness which now seems hard to understand.
 It’s worth trying to put those feelings and experiences into context, and seeing what can be learned, rather than dismissing them with the cynicism of hindsight or disappointment.

-o Notes on what the participants were taking for granted:
+Notes on what the participants were taking for granted: